LeloSmits/uav_path_planning/README.md

 ```text
 roslaunch uav_path_planning path_planner_01.launch
 ```
-or some other launch file of your choice
+or some other launch file of your choice.

 ## Status